 Still, this program isn’t a direct money-maker for the online retailer.
 Amazon Prime has become a tool for acquiring new customers and building loyalty, so the company can make money off members in other ways, like video streaming and cross-selling, according to Fortune.

 Prime Instant Video

 Amazon Prime members have access to Prime Video, which lets them stream a number of popular TV shows and movies.
-However, Prime Video doesn’t actually make the company money.
+However, Prime Video doesn’t actually make the company money directly.

-Amazon actually owns the patent for 1-Click ordering, which has generated billions in revenue for the retail giant.
+Amazon actually owned the patent for 1-Click ordering until 2017, when it expired, but the service has generated billions in revenue for the retail giant.
 Once customers store their credit card and shipping information on the servers, they can simply click once to place orders without going through the checkout process.

 This frictionless ordering system is another way in which Amazon disconnects customers from how much they are actually spending and encourages impulse buying.

 The next time you see a promotion for an Amazon Kindle, think twice before buying, as the “deal” might actually cost you in the long run.
-According to a 2016 report by CIRP, Kindle owners spend an average of $1,450 per year at Amazon, compared to $725 for customers who don’t own Kindles.
+According to Business Insider, owners spend an average of $1,450 per year at Amazon, compared to $725 for customers who don’t own Kindles.